thermotools/KineticGas/docs/v2.0.0/getting_started_py.md

 In addition to this explanation, some examples may be found in the [pyExamples directory](https://github.com/thermotools/KineticGas_private/tree/main/pyExamples).

-## Initializing a model
+## Initialising a model

 The available models are `HardSphere` - The RET for Hard Spheres, `MieKinGas` - The RET-Mie.
-They are initialized by passing the appropriate component identifiers to the class constructors.
+They are initialised by passing the appropriate component identifiers to the class constructors.

 ```Python
 from pykingas.HardSphere import HardSphere